bartek-krk/eeprom-programmer/README.md

 ### Functionality alterations

 In order to use different Arduino model, there may be some changes that will have to be applied.
 All of those refer to Arduino sketch only, as the Java app is written in a manner, that excludes any hardware incompatibilities.
-Firstly, some models may have a smaller amount of sigital I/O pins, which can be solved by using shift registers, such as 74HC595.
+Firstly, some models may have a smaller amount of digital I/O pins, which can be solved by using shift registers, such as 74HC595.
 Please note, that
 ```
 int address [11] = {22,24,26,28,30,32,34,36,38,40,42};   //LSB to MSB
 int data [8] = {23,25,27,29,31,33,35,37};   //LSB to MSB